 - Glycated hemoglobin (A1C) test.
-This blood test indicates your average blood sugar level for the past two to three months.
-It measures the percentage of blood sugar attached to the oxygen-carrying protein in red blood cells (hemoglobin).
-The higher your blood sugar levels, the more hemoglobin you'll have with sugar attached.
-An A1C level of 6.5 percent or higher on two separate tests indicates diabetes.
+This blood test shows your average blood sugar level for the past 2 to 3 months.
+It measures the amount of blood sugar attached to the oxygen-carrying protein in red blood cells (hemoglobin).
+The higher the blood sugar levels, the more hemoglobin you'll have with sugar attached.
+An A1C level of 6.5% or higher on two separate tests means you have diabetes.

 - Random blood sugar test.
-A blood sample will be taken at a random time and may be confirmed by repeat testing.
+A blood sample will be taken at a random time and may be confirmed by additional tests.
 Blood sugar values are expressed in milligrams per deciliter (mg/dL) or millimoles per liter (mmol/L).
-Regardless of when you last ate, a random blood sugar level of 200 mg/dL (11.1 mmol/L) or higher suggests diabetes, especially when coupled with any of the signs and symptoms of diabetes, such as frequent urination and extreme thirst.
+No matter when you last ate, a random blood sugar level of 200 mg/dL (11.1 mmol/L) or higher suggests diabetes.

-If you're diagnosed with diabetes, your doctor may also run blood tests to check for autoantibodies that are common in type 1 diabetes.
-These tests help your doctor distinguish between type 1 and type 2 diabetes when the diagnosis is uncertain.
+If you're diagnosed with diabetes, your provider may also run blood tests.
+These will check for autoantibodies that are common in type 1 diabetes.
+The tests help your provider decide between type 1 and type 2 diabetes when the diagnosis isn't certain.
 The presence of ketones — byproducts from the breakdown of fat — in your urine also suggests type 1 diabetes, rather than type 2.

 After the diagnosis

-You'll regularly visit your doctor to discuss diabetes management.
-During these visits, the doctor will check your A1C levels.
-Your target A1C goal may vary depending on your age and various other factors, but the American Diabetes Association generally recommends that A1C levels be below 7 percent, which translates to an estimated average glucose of 154 mg/dL (8.5 mmol/L).
+You'll regularly visit your provider to talk about managing your diabetes.
+During these visits, the provider will check your A1C levels.
+Your target A1C goal may vary depending on your age and various other factors.
+The American Diabetes Association generally recommends that A1C levels be below 7%, or an average glucose level of about 154 mg/dL (8.5 mmol/L).

-In addition to the A1C test, the doctor will also take blood and urine samples periodically to check your cholesterol levels, thyroid function, liver function and kidney function.
-The doctor will also examine you to assess your blood pressure and will check the sites where you test your blood sugar and deliver insulin.
+Your provider will also take blood and urine samples.
+They will use these samples to check cholesterol levels, as well as thyroid, liver and kidney function.
+Your provider will also take your blood pressure and check the sites where you test your blood sugar and deliver insulin.

 Treatment for type 1 diabetes includes: